Romaq/bigrig-scripts/GAMESERVER.md

       * Provide a given game on the host.
       * Perform game data saves as appropriate.
    2. Don't do *anything* or make changes if not *explicitly* required by the overall goal.
+   3. Before you begin with this example, see if the game server you wish to use is [supported](https://linuxgsm.com/servers/)!

 ## Todo
    1. Have a plan on the firewall.